Ben Loader: Career

-Loader began playing rugby at local club Reading Abbey.
+Loader began playing rugby union at local club Reading Abbey.
 At the age of fifteen he joined the academy of London Irish and on 14 October 2017 made his professional debut in a EPCR Challenge Cup game against Edinburgh.

 Loader represented England during the 2018 Six Nations Under 20s Championship and scored a try in the last round against Ireland.
-Later that year Loader was a member of the squad that finished runners up at the 2018 World Rugby Under 20 Championship.
-On 2 June 2019 he made an appearance for an England XV side in a non-cap friendly against the Barbarians at Twickenham Stadium.
+Later that year, Loader was a member of the squad that finished runners up at the 2018 World Rugby Under 20 Championship.
+On 2 June 2019, he made an appearance for an England XV side in a non-cap friendly against the Barbarians at Twickenham Stadium.

-In May 2022 Loader came off the bench as London Irish were defeated by Worcester Warriors in the final of the Premiership Rugby Cup.
-The following year saw Loader depart the club after they encountered financial issues and in June 2023 it was confirmed that he had joined Stormers.
+In May 2022, Loader came off the bench as London Irish were defeated by Worcester Warriors in the final of the Premiership Rugby Cup.
+The following year saw Loader depart the club after they encountered financial issues.
+In June 2023, it was confirmed that he had joined Stormers.

 In February 2025, Premiership side Gloucester announced they had signed Loader from the Stormers ahead of the following season.